mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 ![bottom-sheet](/public/bottom-sheet.png)

 #### Conclusion
 Today we learned how we could build a draggable bottom sheet component, which Apple uses a lot in its apps.
-Building interactive components is really straightforward in SwiftUI.
-All you need to do is defining the state and the gesture which modifies the state.
-SwiftUI animates all the transitions between state changes for free for you.
+Building interactive components is really straightforward in *SwiftUI*.
+All you need to do is defining the state and the gesture which modifies the state. *SwiftUI* animates all the transitions between state changes for free for you.
 I hope you will find it valuable.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!